dwarvesf/playbook/engineering/git.md

 ## Write a good commit message

 Your commit messages are your personal legacy.
-They are the record of why and what you've done to a codebase
+They are the record of why and what you've done to a codebase.
+A commit message should follow this format

-* Separate subject from body with a blank line
-* Limit the subject line to 50 characters.
-* Capitalize the subject line
-* Do not end the subject line with a period
-* Use the imperative mood in the subject line
-* Wrap the body at 72 characters
-* Use the body to explain what and why vs. how
+`type (scope): subject`

+In which
+- type: action
+- scope (optional): the part of project you're working on
+- subject: short description of the commit

 [Read more](https://chris.beams.io/posts/git-commit/)